caliskate/modular-rag-assistant/README.md

 # Abstract
 This project implements a modular Retrieval-Augmented Generation (RAG) assistant that dynamically selects specialized prompts based on semantic similarity to the user’s query.
-Designed to support AI research in focused domains—such as football analytics, neuroscience, and sign language recognition—the assistant integrates ChromaDB for vector storage, LangChain for LLM orchestration, and Groq-hosted LLaMA 3.1 for fast inference.
+Designed to support AI research in focused domains (football analytics, neuroscience, and sign language recognition) the assistant integrates ChromaDB for vector storage, LangChain for LLM orchestration, and Groq-hosted LLaMA 3.1 for fast inference.
 It emphasizes prompt structure and constraint enforcement to ensure domain-specific, safety-aligned responses.

 <p align="center">
   <img src="modular-prompt-photo.png" alt="Modular Prompt Photo" width="50%" />